-Table 9Data elements and coding options used to identify item non-response, 2021-2022
+Table 9Data elements and coding options used to identify item non-response, 2022-2023

 Codes used to identify non-response

 Data element Code Description

 Health Care Number -50 Not available, temporarily

 -70 Asked, unknown

-Province/Territory Issuing Health -50 Not available, temporarily
+Province/Territory Issuing -50 Not available, temporarily

-Care Number -70 Asked, unknown
+Health Care Number -70 Asked, unknown

 Estimated Birthdate 1 Yes

 Primary Language unk Language not known

 Postal Code of Residence -50 Not available, temporarily

 -70 Asked, unknown

 Province/Territory of Residence -50 Not available, temporarily

 -70 Asked, unknown

 Living Arrangement -50 Not available, temporarily

 -70 Asked, unknown

 Living Setting -50 Not available, temporarily

 -70 Asked, unknown

 Vocational Status -50 Not available, temporarily

 -70 Asked, unknown

 Responsibility for Payment -50 Not available, temporarily

 -70 Asked, unknown

 Height 999.999 Height unknown

 Weight 999.999 Weight unknown

 Date Ready for Admission Known 0 No

 Referral Source/Referred To -50 Not available, temporarily

 -70 Asked, unknown

 Referral Source/Referred To Province -50 Not available, temporarily

 -70 Asked, unknown

 Referral Source/Referred To Facility Number 99999 Facility number unknown

 Hospitalization Since Discharge -50 Not available, temporarily

 -70 Asked, unknown

 General Health Status 8 Not able to test

-National Rehabilitation Reporting System, 2021-2022, Canadian Institute for Health Information.
+National Rehabilitation Reporting System, 2022-2023, Canadian Institute for Health Information.

 From a clinical perspective, options such as not applicable, not able to test and client unable to answer may be valid responses.
 Although asked, unknown and not available, temporarily may be noted as valid responses, the proportion of cases in which these options are coded may provide an estimate of item non-response.
-As such, the item non-response rates for 2021-2022 were estimated using those data elements for which facilities used asked, unknown (-70), not available, temporarily (-50) or any of the other coding options presented in Table 9.
+As such, the item non-response rates for 2022-2023 were estimated using those data elements for which facilities used asked, unknown (-70), not available, temporarily (-50) or any of the other coding options presented in Table 9.
 As these codes may be clinically valid, the actual non-response rates may be lower than is suggested by the present report (see Table 10).
-In the current NRS context, item non-response in data elements is measured only when facilities are actually expected to submit information on clients for that data element.
+In the current NRS context, item non-response in data elements for that data element.